livebungalow/takehome-data-eng/README.md

 ## What to build
 A common task for data engineers at Bungalow involves the integration of the of third-party data, modelling data, storing it and making it available for downstream teams such as analytics, data science and ultimately the entire organization.
+For this challenge we'd like to give a brief snapshot of a common workload may entail.
+Of course, this might become a big task.
+Therefore, to save time for you, we did some of the heavy lifting, like the set up and some scaffolding of the environment.

-For this test we will collect the (current weather data)[https://openweathermap.org/current] from [OpenWeatherMap](https://openweathermap.org/).
+For this test we will collect the [current weather data](https://openweathermap.org/current) from [OpenWeatherMap](https://openweathermap.org/).
 The free API will work for this assignment.
 You shouldn’t pay for the API.

-For this challenge we'd like to give a brief snapshot of a common workload may entail.
-Of course, this might become a big task.
-Therefore to save time for you, we did some of the heavy lifting, like the set up and some scaffolding of the environment.

 Please install [Docker Desktop](https://www.docker.com/get-started) on your laptop.
 It will contain the environment that we would need for the next steps.